copperstick6/Assistant-MADCon/PITCHME.md

 @ul
 - Lots more flexibility with mobile devices
 - You can display stuff!
-- Newer Community due to recently released SDK
+- Newer Community (came out later, SDK released later, lots of changes)
 @ulend
 ---
 ### Apple Homepod